 Harbor Island Superfund Site East Waterway Sediments Operable Unit - In 2006, the Port signed an order with EPA to conduct a final Supplemental Remedial Investigation and Feasibility Study (SRI/FS), and a Memorandum of Agreement with the City of Seattle and King County to share costs and cooperate in the SRI/FS process.
 The PRPs have conducted the SRI/FS tasks identified in the EPA order and subsequent work plans.
-EPA approved the final RI in January 2014.
-The final Feasibility Study was submitted to EPA in November 2017.
-EPA had some additional comments and we are in the process of finalizing the Feasibility Report, which is expected to be complete later this year.
+EPA approved the final RI in January 2014 and the final Feasibility Study in June 2019.
+EPA is in the process of developing the Proposed Plan for cleanup, which is expected to be published later this year or early 2020.